civicrm/civicrm-user-guide/docs/organising-your-data/profiles.md

 on-screen call list for your volunteer coordinator.

 Details on using Profiles this way are available in the *Customizing the User Interface* chapter in *Initial Set-up*.

-### Updating information in batches
+### Updating multiple records at the same time

 There is often a need to update a large number of records all at once.
 For example, after an event, you may have an attendance list, and you want to mark everyone who registered as Attended or No-show accordingly.
 Or, you may want to update the Thank-You Sent field for a week's worth of donations all at once.

-CiviCRM has a function called **Batch Update via Profile**, which is available from the **-actions-**dropdown menu for most kinds of search results (Search, Advanced Search, Find Contributions, Find Memberships, Find Participants, and Find Activities) and from the event participant lists generated from the Manage Events screen.
+An action that allows you to update multiple records at the same time is available from the  **Actions** dropdown menu for most kinds of search results.
+(Search, Advanced Search, Find Contributions, Find Memberships, Find Participants, and Find Activities) and from the event participant lists generated from the Manage Events screen.